Logo preload

 • Might the employee experience strain from pushing, pulling, lifting or reaching?

-• Are dust, fumes, or vapors present?
+• Finally, are dust, fumes, or vapors present?

 Most safety professionals will reference a risk matrix to determine the probability and severity of each risk.